-The Chignecto-Central Regional School Board Intensive Mathematics Support Initiative provides additional Mathematics instruction to students in grades 1 to 3 who struggle with Mathematics and need a “boost” to help meet the levels expected for their grade.
+The Chignecto-Central Regional Centre for Education Intensive Mathematics Support Initiative provides additional Mathematics instruction to students in grades 1 to 3 who struggle with Mathematics and need a “boost” to help meet the levels expected for their grade.
 The initiative focuses on number concepts, operations, patterns and relations.

 - Mathematics teachers continually seek improvement.
 These efforts include learning about pedagogy, on-going professional development, collaboration with colleagues and self-reflection.